digital-culture-seminar/vyriyang-poetry-generator/The_flowers_of_Evil.md

-## Censer
+## A Vulgar Altar
+To love censer to the slothful studio
+Love a sick studio living censer, slip
-To labour of my eye, my arm's delight
+To flash of my eye, my eye's simplicity
-Swing the muse as my hall
+His meager wrist，will he love to warm

+Living the inner children in this venal window
-Chant meager vaults to steadfast his azure shoulders Will he, when January glean his windy
+Chant meager glass to warm his purple wrist
-This taking censer of monk
-Love a bored monk warming censer, slip
-His meager shoulders，will I glean to steadfast
+Meager muse on warm wall
-Ennoble death, in all simplicity
+Love poison, in all simplicity

-O slothful monk!
-Oh, when may I labour
+O slothful studio!
+Oh, when may I slip
-As windy fling on its bathroom monk
-Knowing our censer and birth both are poison
+Taking the crowd as their wall
+As cloudy flash under her graveyard studio

+She must, to labour her misty twilight bread
+Will we, when February slip his cloudy
-Will I chant red out of the azure jewels
+Will he assign purple out of the azure graveyard
-To slip censer to the slothful monk
-We must, to glean its vulgar midhignt bread